benstigsen/MobilePayAlerts/README.md

 ### Information:
 The graphical user interface (GUI) is written in PyQt5.
-You see the progress and follow the development here on GitHub or on the roadmap here: [Trello Roadmap](https://trello.com/b/j8OdYQ3O)
+You can see the progress and follow the development here on GitHub or on the roadmap here: [Trello Roadmap](https://trello.com/b/j8OdYQ3O)

 **MobilePayAlerts.py**
 `from PyQt5 import QtCore, QtGui, QtWidgets` GUI framework.